Is it Safe to Travel in Costa Rica?

 - Remain calm.
 If you are robbed, it is important to stay calm, don’t fight back and give up your belongings easily.
 Violent robberies are very rare and most thieves are unlikely to attack you.
 Victims are usually only injured because they resisted or fought back.

 It is always a good idea to do your research about health, safety and vaccinations before traveling abroad.
 Make sure that all your routine vaccinations are up-to-date.
 The CDC also recommends Hepatitis A and Typhoid vaccinations.
-Yellow fever is not always recommended but it is best to discuss the best vaccinations with your doctor.
+The yellow fever vaccination is not always recommended but it is best to discuss the best vaccinations with your doctor.
 For more information, check out the article about vaccinations and talk to your doctor about your options.
 You can also visit the CDC website to learn more.

 Dengue Fever and Zika Virus